 Indirect services that support students' educational programs

-- analyze demands of the curriculum and effects on students
+- Analyze demands of the curriculum and its effects on students

-- contribute to the development of IEPs, 504 Plans, and IFSPs
+- Contribute to the development of IEPs, IFSPs, and 504 plans

-- design and program high-, medium-, and low-tech augmentative communication systems
+- Design and program high-, medium-, and low-tech augmentative and alternative communication (AAC) systems

 Indirect activities that support students in the least restrictive environment and in the general education curriculum

-- design and engage in pre-referral intervention activities (e.g., RTI)
+- Design and engage in pre-referral intervention activities (e.g., MTSS such as RTI)

-- become familiar with Common Core State Standards and implementation of these standards
+- Become familiar with CCSS or other state standards and with the implementation of these standards

 Activities that support compliance with federal, state, and local mandates

-- supervise paraprofessionals, teacher aides, interns, Clinical Fellows (CFs)
+- Supervise paraprofessionals, teacher aides, interns, and CFs

-- Determine the time it takes for each student-related service and activity (per school day, week, month) and the time available for these activities.
+- determine the time it takes for each student-related service and activity (per school day, week, or month) and the time available for these activities; and

-- When all available time slots are filled, the caseload maximum has been reached for any individual SLP.
-This maximum number will vary across settings and be a function of the needs of the specific students on the caseload.
+- determine the SLP's caseload maximum—this will be reached when all available time slots are filled.
+This maximum number will vary across settings and will be a function of the needs of the specific students on the caseload.

 Step 3: Determine if the workload is balanced.

-- make a list of services and activities required for full implementation of IDEA and best practices that cannot be completed given current workload conditions,
+- make a list of services and activities required for full implementation of IDEA and best practices that cannot be completed given current workload conditions and

 - objectively assess how the local education agency might address these unmet needs.